Cluckhead/Bang/README.md

 *   **Data Simulation & Management:**
     *   Simulate API calls to fetch data via the `/get_data` page.
     *   Run a data cleanup process via a button on the `/get_data` page.
+*   **Handling Special Characters in IDs:** Security IDs can contain special characters, including slashes (`/`).
+The application uses URL encoding in links and the `path` converter in Flask routes to handle these correctly.

 ## File Structure Overview